QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

 #### main_passwordForm.pug
 Template for the change password page.
 The server will validate whether the two new passwords are the same, or if not all fields were filled out, and display an error message if so.
 It will display that the password is changed if it was successful.

+#### main_publicInfo.pug
+Template for the public information page.
+It allows users that are not logged in to view the house scores and sensor readings, including a description of the different readings for the latter and why they are important.

 #### main_scoreForm.pug
 Template for the house scores page, where house scores can be viewed and modified.
 The user sets the house score directly, rather than adding to it, which allows for them to be corrected if they are too high.
 It will also display messages depending on whether changing the score was successful or not.